Barcelona in 3 days, the best of the best you should visit

 - Plaza de Sant Josep Oriol

 - Plaza Real

 - MUHBA in Plaza del Rey

 8. Magic Fountain of Montjuic

-The Magic Fountain of Montjuic or simply Fuente de Montjuic, it would be your last stop on any of the three days of your tour.
+The Magic Fountain of Montjuic, or simply Fuente de Montjuic, will be your last stop of the short tour.

-It is the perfect place to spend a splendid night, located in the Carles Buïgas square in the Sants-Montjuïc district, Barcelona.
+It is the perfect place to spend a splendid night, located in the Carles Buïgas square in the Sants-Montjuïc district of Barcelona.

 ADDRESS: Plaça de Carles Buïgas, 1, 08038 Barcelona, Spain